 Should Parents Monitor Their Children’s Social Media Activity?

-According to the last Pew survey in 2023, nearly half of teens say they’re online almost constantly.
+According to a Pew Research survey in 2023, nearly half of teens say they’re online almost constantly.

 But what’s even more concerning is that this isn’t just a teenage trend anymore—it’s trickling down to younger kids.